SHOW YOUR SUPPORT

 The Spirit Of Streetopia

 That’s the spirit of Streetopia – and it’s the spirit in which it was conceived by AfrikaBurn, who considered in 2014 that the vacuum left behind by the demise of Obsfest presented an opportunity to practice their desert experiment in an urban space.
-But spirit isn’t all that’s required: though Streetopia may be an idealist endeavour, fuelled by the AfrikaBurn concept of a blank space where everyone is invited to play (and work), coupled to the culturally diverse and vibrant community of Observatory, it’s a temporary utopian experiment that happens in the real world.
+But spirit isn’t all that’s required: though Streetopia may be an idealist endeavour, fuelled by the AfrikaBurn concept of a blank space where everyone is invited, coupled to the culturally diverse and vibrant community of Observatory, it’s an urban experiment that happens in the real world.

 And in the real world, there are cold hard costs.